squonkbadger/datathink-a3/algorithm_commented_laura.md

         Continue
 ```

-Printing the titles, which had the keyword that the user looked for.
+Printing the titles, which had the keyword that the user looked for.<br>
 `Print result`

 ## Python code
-NB!
+> NB!
 I have used for experimenting my own tabular TSV dataset, so some parameters are different.

 ```
 import pandas as pd